Is your dog at risk for T. cruzi infection, which can lead to heart problems and sudden death?

-(NEXSTAR) – Right now in some areas the southern U.S, a significant percentage of dogs are infected with a potentially life-threatening disease — and many of their owners are likely not even aware.
+(NEXSTAR) – Right now in some areas of the southern U.S., a significant percentage of dogs are infected with a potentially life-threatening disease — and many of their owners are likely not even aware.

 “Currently, there might be three-quarters of a million, or a million dogs across the U.S., infected,” estimated Rick Tarleton, a regents professor and distinguished research professor at the University of Georgia’s Department of Cellular Biology.